Modifier

 • If needed, you can upload the per-tenant extensions targeting the next version of Business Central again.

-The original environment will remain available and isn't affected by the restore operation.
+The original environment remains available and isn't affected by the restore operation.
 You can then get back to the original environment if you need to look up data.
-Or maybe you'll have to migrate some data to the restored environment.
+Or maybe you have to migrate some data to the restored environment.
 You can, for example, migrate data by using Business Central RapidStart services.
 For more information, see Migrate Customer Data.

 Important